scott0123/Tesseract-macOS/README.md

 You can also use this in Swift, instructions below.

-Star this repo if you find it helpful; fork if you want to experiment with it. :)
+Fork this repo if you want to experiment with it.

 ## Overview